meh2481/liTools/README.md

 * vdata/sndmanifest.dat is parsed and written to vdata/sndmanifest.dat.xml
 * sndmanifest.dat.xml is compressed back into .dat form
 * added recalcSoundManifest.exe program to update sndmanifest.dat.xml if .ogg files are changed
-* removed residmap.dat, contents are now compiled into the compress/decompress executables
+* removed residmap.dat; its contents are now compiled into the compress/decompress executables

+Version 0.3.5:
+* vdata/itemmanifest.dat is partially parsed to vdata/itemmanifest.dat.xml
+* itemmanifest.dat.xml is NOT parsed back; it's just there to look pretty for now
+* Optimized liCompress and liDecompress; they should run ~40 seconds faster now, just with higher RAM usage
+* Commandline arguments for liDecompress and liCompress; see readme for details
+* Optimized modManage program to merge mods within seconds
+* residmap.dat now parsed to/from XML
+* Images now properly converted to/from premultiplied alpha
+* Initial Unicode support which is still a bit buggy

 Building